HeyThatsViv/Predicting-Depression/README.md

 ![Depression](https://raw.githubusercontent.com/AnyOldRandomNameWillDOo/Capstone-Project/main/Images/Depression.jpg?token=AQAPWE7MNYJURLAG54DV3RTABZSVK)

+## Repository Structure

+- <b>README.md:</b> The top level README for reviewers of this project
+- <b>first_notebook.ipynb:</b> Beginning narrative documentation of analysis in jupyter notebook up through the data cleaning stages
+- <b>second_notebook.ipynb:</b> Continuation of the narriative documentation that begins after data cleaning at the explore stage of the project
+- <b>PredictingDepressionSlides.pdf:</b> PDF version of project presentation slides
+- <b>project_functions folder:</b> Contains the custom functions written for use in the first_notebook and second_notebook

 ## Abstract

 Millions of people globally suffer from depression and it is a debilitating condition.
 At best it can be difficult for people to live their lives normally and happily, and at worst it leads to death by suicide.
 Primary care doctors are overwhelmingly finding that they are faced with the need to treat mental health conditions such as depression without any particular training of how to handle such cases.